dsolis2/automation_projects/modules-demo/README.md

-This repo contains a collection of automation programs
+This is a demo on how to import user defined or custome defined modules